prody/ProDy/doc/examples/dynamics/enm/gnm.rst

 1.0

 Note that it is also possible to use an externally calculated Kirchhoff matrix.
-Just pass it to the GNM instance using :meth:`~GNM.setKirchhoff` method.
+Just pass it to the GNM instance using :meth:`.GNM.setKirchhoff` method.

 Calculate normal modes
 -------------------------------------------------------------------------------